-Goal 3, Action 3: Offer incentive to eliminate barriers to parent engagement.
+Goal 3, Action 3: Offer incentives to eliminate barriers to parent engagement.

-Parents of Foster Youth, English Learners, and Low-Income Students often have barriers to participation in school activities due to lack of babysitting, conflicts with meal schedules, etc. In 2021-22, only 5% of EL parents participated in Adult ELD classes and twothirds of PAC/DELAC members had regular attendance.

-- The District will offer babysitting services and snacks/meals at all parent ESL classes, DELAC committee and Parent Advisory meetings to encourage participation for low income and EL students. - The effectiveness of this action will be measured by participation rates of EL parents as well as informal and formal (school climate survey) feedback from those parent groups.
+- Parents of Foster Youth, English Learners, and Low-Income Students often have barriers to participation in school activities due to lack of babysitting, conflicts with meal schedules, etc. In 2022-23, only 5% of EL parents participated in Adult ELD classes. - The District will offer babysitting services at all parent ELD classes, DELAC committee and Parent Advisory meetings to encourage participation for low income and EL students. - The effectiveness of this action will be measured by participation rates of EL parents as well as informal and formal (school climate survey) feedback from those parent groups.